brotherbeer/mydocument/mynum/To-basic-integer.md

 ##Number_t members

-Determines whether the value of *this is within the range of the ordinary integer type
+Determine whether the value of _*this_ is within the range of the ordinary integer type
 ```C++
 bool in_range_char() const;
 bool in_range_short() const;